-Core faculty members must have a significant role in the education and supervision of fellows and must devote a significant portion of their entire effort to fellow education and/or administration, and must, as a component of their activities, teach, evaluate, and provide formative feedback to fellows. ^(Core)
+Core faculty members must have a significant role in the education and supervision of fellows and must devote a significant portion of their entire effort to fellow education and/or administration, and must, as a component of their activities, teach, evaluate, and provide formative feedback to fellows.
+(Core)

 Background and Intent: Core faculty members are critical to the success of fellow education.
 They support the program leadership in developing, implementing, and assessing curriculum, mentoring fellows, and assessing fellows' progress toward achievement of competence in and the autonomous practice of the specialty.
 Core faculty members should be selected for their broad knowledge of and involvement in the program, permitting them to effectively evaluate the program.
-Core faculty members may also be selected for their specific expertise and unique contributions to the program.
+Core faculty members may also be selected for their specific expertise and unique contribution to the program.
 Core faculty members are engaged in a broad range of activities, which may vary across programs and specialties.
 Core faculty members provide clinical teaching and supervision of fellows, and also participate in non-clinical activities related to fellow education and program administration.
 Examples of these non-clinical activities include, but are not limited to, interviewing and selecting fellow applicants, providing didactic instruction, mentoring fellows, simulation exercises, completing the annual ACGME Faculty Survey, and participating on the program's Clinical Competency Committee, Program Evaluation Committee, and other GME committees.

-2.10.a.
+- 2.10.a.
 Faculty members must complete the annual ACGME Faculty Survey.
+(Core) - 2.10.b.
+In addition to the program director there must be at least two core physician faculty members with EMS board certification whose practice makes them available for consultation by fellows.
 (Core)

-2.10.b.
-The program must maintain a ratio of at least one core faculty member to each fellow appointed to the program. ^(Core)

-2.11.
-Program Coordinator There must be administrative support for program coordination. ^(Core)
+- 2.11.
+Program Coordinator

-2.11.a.
-The program coordinator must be provided with support equal to a dedicated minimum of 0.2 FTE for administration of the program. ^(Core)
+There must be a program coordinator.
+(Core) - 2.11.a.
+The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration.
+(Core) - 2.11.b.
+The program coordinator must be provided with support equal to a dedicated minimum of 0.2 FTE for administration of the program.
+(Core)